TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 1. Create a new GitHub repository named `event_manager` and clone it to your `repos` directory.
 2. In the new `event_manager` directory, create another folder named `lib` and inside that folder create a plain text file named `event_manager.rb`.
-You can create the directory and file by using the following commands: that folder create a plain text file named `event_manager.rb`.
-You can create the directory and file by using the follow commands:
+You can create the directory and file by using the following commands:

 ~~~bash
 $ mkdir lib